ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 {{< admonition info >}}

 _Already translated: **Italian, Japanese, Portuguese, Slovenian and Spanish**.
-We won't be accepting any new translators for these languages_
+We won't be accepting any new translators for these languages._

 {{< /admonition >}}